meitix/ts-node-boilerplate/README.md

 __NOTE:__ If do not need multiple .env file just use ".env" as file name.

 #### Start
-For running application in development mode simply can run
+For running application in development mode use the following command.

     npm run start:dev